GLOBAL MARKETS-Stocks, yields rise as traders balance China, oil supply

 By Yoruk Bahceli

-Aug 21 (Reuters) - European stocks edged higher on Monday after a rout last week while government bond yields renewed their rise as oil prices firmed even as China delivered smaller rate cuts than investors expected.
+Aug 21 (Reuters) - European stocks edged higher on Monday after a rout last week while longer-dated U.S. Treasury yields rose to a fresh 12-year high as oil prices firmed even as China eased policy less than investors expected.

 China's central bank trimmed its one-year lending rate by 10 basis points and left its five-year rate unmoved.
 That was a surprise to analysts who had expected cuts of 15 basis points to both as recovery in the world's second largest economy has lost steam due to a worsening property slump, weak spending and tumbling credit growth.